vxbinaca/archive-env-NG/FAQ.md

 __What about copyright?__

 A broad question with multiple meanings and agendas.
+I'll break down responces to the two underlying meanings to that question.

+*What about the copyright of the creators you archive?*

 It's better to archive culture first and ask questions later.
 The soldier who found the Rosetta Stone didn't ask about copyright before taking the artifact.
 Suppose the stone was left there, it likely would have been destroyed and it would have taken much longer to translate Egyptian hieroglyphs to another language if at all and there'd be raging deate as to the translations.
 The debate ends with a stone that has ancient egyptian symbols and ancient greek translations because it's easier to go from greek to latin or others, than symbols to hieroglyphs.

 However the Rosetta Stone annecdote isn't a good example because theres only one Rosetts Stone, but when you mirror a video you make another copy that serves as a backup of the original in case the original goes down.
 Nina Paley addresses the assertion that copying is theft, [for the reasons this fun song lays out.](https://archive.org/details/CopyingIsNotTheft1080p).